Fishing - The Art of Fall Trout Fishing

 Flies

-A well-rounded fall box should include:
+A practical fall fly box should include:

 • Nymphs in natural, earthy colors